As a mandatory requirement by IRAS under section 34F of the Singapore Income Tax Act, the Transfer Pricing Documentation is significant for taxpayers.

 - What is Transfer Pricing?

-- What is contemporaneous Transfer Pricing Documentation?
+- What is Contemporaneous Transfer Pricing Documentation?

-- What is the threshold to prepare Transfer Pricing Documentation for a Singapore Company?
+- What is the Threshold to Prepare Transfer Pricing Documentation for a Singapore Company?

-- What is the penalty for not preparing or retaining Transfer Pricing Documentation?
+- What is the Penalty for Not Preparing or Retaining Transfer Pricing Documentation?

-- What is the threshold for related party transactions to be exempt from Transfer Pricing Documentation?
+- What is the Threshold for Related Party Transactions to be Exempt From Transfer Pricing Documentation?

-- What are the Transfer Pricing methods?
+- What Are the Transfer Pricing Methods?

 What is Transfer Pricing?

-Transfer pricing refers to the pricing of goods, services and intangibles between related parties.
+Transfer pricing refers to pricing goods, services, and intangibles between related parties.
 The arm’s length principle has to be adopted for determining the pricing of transactions between related parties.
-Taxpayers should prepare and keep contemporaneous Transfer Pricing Documentation to show that their related party transactions are conducted at arm’s length.

-What is contemporaneous Transfer Pricing Documentation?
+What is Contemporaneous Transfer Pricing Documentation?

-Contemporaneous Transfer Pricing Documentation refers to documentation and information that taxpayers have relied upon to determine the pricing of a related party transaction, prior to or at the time of undertaking the transactions with related parties.
+Contemporaneous transfer pricing documentation refers to documentation and information that taxpayers have relied upon to determine the pricing of a related party transaction, prior to or at the time of undertaking the transactions with related parties.

-What is the threshold to prepare Transfer Pricing Documentation for a Singapore Company?
+What is the Threshold to Prepare Transfer Pricing Documentation for a Singapore Company?

 As per Section 34F, a Singapore entity is required to prepare the documentation for a particular financial year, if either of the following conditions are met: